What is the Medium Partner Program?

 YouTube pays me around $6-7 per thousand views, and I’m not getting paid by viewers — I’m getting paid by advertisers to host ads on my content.

 My website pays me around $10 for 1,000 views, and again, through ad placement rather than direct reader monetization.
-Instagram paid some through their creator fund, as did TikTok, but those were very, very low earnings indeed —
+Instagram paid some through their creator fund, as did TikTok, but those were very, very low earnings indeed for the vast majority of creators.

 Medium is the best partner program around.
 I genuinely believe it’s a revolutionary way to help writers earn money by sharing their thoughts with an audience.
-The incentive scheme is to write good content that resonates with readers — not chase clicks, not write ad-friendly content, and not try for sponsorships.
+The incentive scheme is to write good stories that resonate with readers — not chase clicks, not write ad-friendly content, and not try for sponsorships.
 It’s pure quality.

 Previous